DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `<client-sk>`: the client's secret key.
 - `<resolver-pk>`: the resolver's public key.
 - `<client-nonce>`: a unique query identifier for a given (`<client-sk>`, `<resolver-pk>`) tuple.
 Every newly encrypted DNSCrypt query for the same (`<client-sk>`, `<resolver-pk>`) tuple MUST use a distinct `<client-nonce>` value, even when the plaintext DNS query is being retried.
 Retransmitting the same already-encrypted DNSCrypt packet does not require changing its nonce.
 The length of `<client-nonce>` is determined by the chosen encryption algorithm.
 - `AE`: the authenticated encryption function.
+For the encryption systems defined in this document, it is the `XChaCha20_DJB-Poly1305` construction of Appendix 1, whose output is the 16-byte authentication tag followed by the ciphertext.
 - `<encrypted-query>`: `AE(<shared-key> <client-nonce> <client-nonce-pad>, <client-query> <client-query-pad>)`
 - `<shared-key>`: the shared key derived from `<resolver-pk>` and `<client-sk>`, using the key exchange algorithm defined in the chosen certificate.
 - `<client-query>`: the unencrypted client query.
 The query is not modified; in particular, the query flags are not altered.